MicrosoftDocs/powerbi-docs/powerbi-docs/paginated-reports/report-builder/finding-viewing-managing-reports-report-builder.md

 -   **Viewing reports** You preview a report in Power BI Report Builder when creating or updating reports.
 Power BI Report Builder loads and processes the report online; otherwise, the reports are processed locally.
 The report viewer in Power BI Report Builder displays the rendered report.

-##  <a name="ViewingAndManagingReportServer"></a> Viewing and managing reports online
+##  <a name="ViewingAndManagingReportServer"></a> View and manage reports online
  You use the web portal to view and manage reports online.
 Browse the folders online to locate reports, run reports, to view them in a browser, and perform management tasks.

  The web portal can help you with the following management tasks:

 -   View and update the properties of reports, shared data sources, and other report items.
 -   Upload reports and create new shared data sources for reports.
 -   Create schedules to run reports at specified times and intervals.
 -   Create, change, or delete subscriptions to reports.
 -   Create report history and specify the number of report snapshots to keep in the report history.
 -   Create new folders on the server to organize your reports the way you want.

  Some of these tasks might be done for you by the administrator online.